OrcaTech27/CubeSlider/README.md

 # CubeSlider
 A repository for my game, CubeSlider.

+# News

+CubeSlider 1.1 has been released for Windows and Mac!

 # How to play CubeSlider
 1. Download the CubeSlider.zip file. _Make sure you download the latest version._ NOTE: The game currently only works on windows, but a mac version is coming soon.
 [Click here to download CubeSlider.zip](CubeSlider.zip).